 SEO is the process of optimizing web pages to increase their rankings in search engines.
 Having a beautiful and interesting website is great, but if nobody finds it, then it’s as good as nothing.
 On the other hand, even a mediocre website full of useful and relevant content may receive more visitors because search engines place it higher on the results pages.
 SEO is divided into two categories: on-page optimization and off-page optimization.
 On-site SEO is generally considered easier to do.
 You can do it yourself even if you are just a beginner.
 Basically, on-site SEO revolves around using the right keywords on your content and structuring your site to make it easier for both visitors and search engine spiders to crawl it.

-Understand what SEO keywords you are targeting
+Understand what SEO keywords

 The first thing to do is to use the keyword in the title of your page.
 Take note that I used the term page, not a website.
 Search engines do not rank websites as a whole; instead, they look at each of the sites’ inner pages and rank them according to their relevance for various search queries.
 For example, you have a website about vegetables.
 The page that talks about carrots should make use of keywords and related terms about the word carrots.
 The page about tomatoes should then use tomato-related keywords to tell the search engines what that particular page is about.
 You can improve your on-page SEO by using your target keyword in the title, the first paragraph and the last paragraph of the page.
 There are other things you can do to further enhance the relevance of your web pages such as using H1, H2 and H3 tags.
 Heading tags are used to put more emphasis on certain terms on your content, allowing search engines to determine what the page is about.
 Study your target market and write really interesting pieces of content that visitors can’t help but share.